katonaaron/webshop/README.md

 # Full cart - A Webshop REST API

 Proof-of-concept project for creating RESTful webservices using Spring Boot, HAL, and Docker.
+Another aspect is the transformation into microservices, which communicate via multi-party session types.

 ## 1. Single service